The Kissaway Trail: Current activities

 In 2009 the band teamed up with Heineken Music Ireland to perform two live free gigs in Dublin and at the Cork Opera House on December 9 and December 10.

 The band planned to release their new album entitled Sleep Mountain in March 2010.
-They have a new single from the upcoming album.
-The single "SDP" can be downloaded for free on the band's Facebook.
-In March and April 2010 the band played in North America in opening support of Australian band The Temper Trap.
+The advance single "SDP" was able to be downloaded for free from the band's Facebook page.
+In March and April 2010, the band played in North America in opening support of Australian band The Temper Trap.

-In December 2011 Kissaway Trail announced that their former bassist Rune Pedersen and guitarist Daniel Skjoldmose will leave the band but they will continue playing as a trio.
-According to their Facebook they are currently in New York working on their new album, of which a first single will previously be released in January.
+In December 2011, The Kissaway Trail announced that their former bassist Rune Pedersen and guitarist Daniel Skjoldmose would leave the band but that they would continue playing as a trio.

-On May 14, 2013, Yep Roc Records announced that Kissaway Trail's forthcoming album "Breach" would be released on August 20, 2013.
+On May 14, 2013, Yep Roc Records announced that The Kissaway Trail's forthcoming album Breach would be released on August 20, 2013.